 Obviously the best place for us when we are having symptoms of an impending migraine attack is to be at home in bed.
 So number one to me is to find a dark room to lie down in.

 Place an ice pack on your neck and get a hot water bottle for your hands.
 Ice is my number one migraine pain management tool.
-See our ice and heat treatment that Dr. C. Northrup uses to fend off an attack in our how to treat a migraine article.
-If that is not possible, try to find a cool cloth, towel or facecloth to keep near you for your forehead or neck.
+See our ice and heat treatment that Dr. C. Northrup uses to fend off an attack in my how to treat a migraine article.
+If that is not possible, try to find a cool cloth, towel or face cloth to keep near you for your forehead or neck.

 This may sound a bit much, but having a garbage pail, bucket or

 plastic bag nearby in case you vomit is a nice safety measure to take.